foodfight/showz/scripts/episode78-chef-dk.md

   * Are there plans for how often a new release will be cut?
 How much lead time should one expect between, say, a new Berkshelf release with a critical fix and its inclusion in a new ChefDK?
   * I just joined, so I might have missed it, but: What are everyone's thoughts on (and warnings about) using chefdk as primary ruby?
 Including people who use mostly chef, people who also deal with other ruby apps.
   * Are the smoke tests executed on all platforms?
+  * More a general Omnibus package question, but any thoughts how to programatically find the most recent version of the packages?
+It looked like my only options were to scrape the links off the download pages or hardcode '0.2.0-2' in things.

 Picks<a name="picks"></a>
 -----